-Build partnerships between individuals and organizations to address community needs and increase civic engagement in the greater Oshkosh region.
+Build partnerships between individuals and organizations to address community needs and increase civic engagement.

 Who We Serve

-All people and agencies in Oshkosh and the region, UW Oshkosh academic programs, UW Oshkosh students, Oshkosh and regional non-profit agencies, Oshkosh area residents.
+All people and agencies in the UW Oshkosh three campus footprints and surrounding communities including: community residents, nonprofit agencies and UW Oshkosh academic programs, students, faculty and staff.

 Community Engagement is a key part of the UW Oshkosh mission and UW Oshkosh has a long history of partnering with local non-profits through academic coursework and co-curricular programs.
 This work allows the university to fulfill the ideal of the Wisconsin Idea, “that education should influence people’s lives beyond the boundaries of the classroom.”